gpodder/gpodder.github.io/docs/user-manual.md

 There are two ways to initiate a search: focus the Podcasts (resp.
 Episodes) list and start typing or activate the *Podcasts* (resp.
 Episodes) *>* *Find Podcast* menu item.

-<p style="color: red">FIXME: menu items are only available in master branch of the code</p>

 You can then enter parts of the title or description to search for.

 **Episodes** can also be queried in more advanced syntax: